This section discusses the ClusterJ API and the object model used to represent the data handled by the application.

 information about the cluster, such as the hostname and port

-number of the MySQL Cluster management server.
+number of the NDB Cluster management server.
 It also stores

 parameters regarding how to connect to the cluster, including